tiprankstipranks

 Litigation & Legal Liabilities - Risk 1

 We face an inherent risk of product liability exposure related to the testing of our product candidates in human clinical trials and will face an even greater risk if we commercially sell any products that we may develop.
-If we cannot successfully defend ourselves against claims that our product candidates or products caused injuries, we will incur substantial liabilities.
-We have separate liability insurance policies that cover each of our ongoing clinical trials, which provide coverage in varying amounts.
 The amount of insurance that we currently hold may not be adequate to cover all liabilities that we may incur.
-We will need to increase our insurance coverage when and if we begin conducting more expansive clinical development of our product candidates.
-Insurance coverage is increasingly expensive.
-We may not be able to maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.
+We will need to increase our insurance coverage when and if we begin conducting more expansive clinical development of our product candidates, and we may not be able to maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.
+If any of our product candidates are approved for commercial sale, we will be highly dependent upon consumer perceptions of us and the safety and quality of our products.
+We could be adversely affected if we are subject to negative publicity.
+We could also be adversely affected if any of our products or any similar products manufactured and distributed by other companies prove to be, or are asserted to be, harmful to patients.
+Because of our dependence upon consumer perceptions, any adverse publicity associated with illness or other adverse effects resulting from patients' use or misuse of our products or any similar products distributed by other companies could have a material adverse impact on our financial condition or results of operations.

 Taxation & Government Incentives - Risk 1